Nkeramov/rpi_fan_control/README.md

     <img src="images/circuit.png">
 </div>

 In my case, I used a 12-volt fan instead of a 5-volt one, because experiments showed that the 5-volt fan was noticeably noisy even at minimum speed.
-The fan cools the radiator down to an acceptable 45 degrees pretty quickly.
+The fan cools the radiator down to an acceptable 45 °C pretty quickly.
 The photo also shows how the fan and transistor switch are connected to the board.

 <div align="center">
     <img src="images/connection.jpg" width="75%">